KartikayKaul/Yale3/README.md

 ```

 This is the list of experiences scraped from my own linkedin profile page.
 You can clearly see that on some attributes we can perform splits using separators like `·`.

-## MongoDB Atlas Integration (`atlas_int` branch)

-This branch introduces a new feature: **saving extracted LinkedIn profile data to the cloud** using MongoDB Atlas.
-The integration is powered by a Vercel serverless function.
-The setup steps for this atlas integration is given in [wiki](https://github.com/KartikayKaul/Yale3/wiki/).

 ### Key Features
 - Send extracted profile data from the Chrome extension to a **MongoDB Atlas database**.